adas2/algo-practice/README.md

 	You are given the Dict structure with a method Dict.contains(string s) which return true or false.
 21. Given a map with Parcels (small variable boundary area) and given a list of points find the parcels with the max points.
 	Note: you are given an API bool PointInParcel(lat, long, parcel_boundary) which returns true or false; but this is very expensive
 	So ideally you would like to minimize the calls to this function as much a possible.
-If needed you can represent the parcles using your own data structures.
+If needed you can represent the parcels using your own data structures.
 22. Anti-spiral traversal in a matrix
 23. Given an NxM matrix representing a garden, each entry contains a number, which is the number of carrots in that plot.